 The dissertation segment is composed of two different courses: DISS 989 and DISS 990; however, students will need to complete DISS 989 a minimum of two times.
 The dissertation phase of the program requires that students maintain continuous enrollment through spring, fall and summer semesters until all of the requirements have been completed.
 Students must complete the degree’s courses with no grade lower than a “B-”.
 To graduate, students must have a GPA of 3.0 or higher.
 Students may transfer a maximum of 15 credits from a previous regionally accredited Ph.D. program.

-Students must have earned a bachelor’s and masters degree from either a regionally or nationally accredited academic institution with a minimum GPA of 3.25.
+- Students must have earned a bachelor’s and master’s degree from either a regionally or nationally accredited academic institution

-Submit official transcripts including a Seminary degree in either Master of Divinity, Master of Theology with thesis, or Master of Arts with a thesis.
+- Official transcripts including a Seminary degree in either Master of Divinity, Master of Theology with thesis, or Master of Arts with a thesis